 Ironwood's board of directors concluded that the potential benefits of the separation outweighed these factors.
 However, neither Ironwood nor Cyclerion can assure you that, following the separation, any of the benefits described above or otherwise will be realized to the extent anticipated or at all.
-For more information on the risks involved in the separation process, see "Risk Factors-Risks Related to the Separation and the Private Placement."
+For more information on the risks involved in the separation process, see "Risk Factors-Risks Related to the Separation."